-Let’s make baby leggings!
+Anda: Let’s make baby leggings!
 First, you want a stretchy fabric.
-I’m obsessed with Spoonflower’s interlock knit at the moment— it’s super soft, a little thicker than many jersey knits, and I find it makes awesome baby clothes.
+I’m obsessed with Spoonflower’s Organic Cotton knit at the moment— it’s super soft, a little thicker than many jersey knits, and I find it makes awesome baby clothes.
+There are many different knits available at Spoonflower, choose the one that’s right for you.
 The pattern I’ve included for download is for size 6m.
 If you have a favorite pair of leggings that already fit your child, try folding them in half like the pattern demonstrates and tracing them instead.
 It will be hard to make any sizes larger than 9m with a fat quarter, however.

 - baby leggings pattern

-- one fat quarter Sponflower Organic Cotton Interlock Knit fabric
+- one fat quarter Spoonflower Organic Cotton Interlock Knit fabric (manufactured in the USA)

 - matching thread